Lorti/storyblok-graphql-vue-apollo/README.md

 So if you have created a content type with the name `page` you will have the fields `PageItem` and `PageItems` in GraphQL.

 To get the documented schema definition of your content type you can use theGraphQL playground.
-Exchange the token (YOUR_TOKEN) with your “Preview” token and open the link `http://gapi-browser.storyblok.com/?token=YOUR_TOKEN`.
+Exchange `YOUR_TOKEN` with your “preview” token and open the link `http://gapi-browser.storyblok.com/?token=YOUR_TOKEN`.

 In the following example we query the `home` content item and output the page name in `src/App.vue`.